gataca-io/gataca.io/content/mdpages/gataca-wallet-terms-of-service.md

 GATACA will, if possible, give notice of such circumstances (suspension, interruption or termination of access to the Contents) by including the information referred to through the means of communication it deems appropriate for its wider circulation.

-# 9 AGREEMENT IN ITS ENTIRETY
+# 9 Agreement in its entirety

 These Terms and any document expressly referred to in these Terms constitute the integral agreement between you and GATACA in relation to the subject matter of these terms and conditions and supersede all other prior agreements, understandings or promises made between you and GATACA orally or in writing in relation to the subject matter of these Terms.

 In the case of any conflict between the [Generic Terms of Service](https://gataca.io/generic-terms-of-service) and these Terms, the latter shall prevail.

-# 10 APPLICABLE LAW AND JURISDICTION
+# 10 Applicable law and jurisdiction

 All the conditions included in this document are governed by Spanish law.
 Should any dispute arise, please try contacting our support team first to resolve the dispute before bringing a formal legal case.